simonszalai/sorterbot_labeltool/README.md

 The second tool enables to user to verify every picture created by the first tool, and discard the ones that are blurry or the bounding boxes are not correctly placed.

+The DeepNote notebook to train the Detectron2 network on teh created dataset acn be found [here](https://beta.deepnote.com/project/c8dd74da-b3cc-415c-a801-364e8433357a).

 ### Usage
 Instructions coming soon.